 Days go by and she’s forgotten all about the bird.
 Suddenly she hears a lovely song.
 The bird had come back on its own free will.

 It came back because it enjoyed the way she sang its song — and because it does not feel threatened.
 It knows that any time it wants to fly away, it can.

 Releasing our bird doesn’t come naturally to most of us.
 Many of us panic when told to “let go” a relationship that we so badly want to hold on to.
 We panic because it usually means choosing the unknown over the known on the promise that, something better will take its place if we let go of what we already have or know.
 Those of us with control issues have even a tougher time “letting go.”

-But experience after experience has shown that, people who are willing to let go of what is familiar and move more boldly into what is possible, have better relationships than those people who hold onto what they think they already have or repeat patterns, strategies and methods that they are familiar with, even when the patterns, strategies and methods aren’t serving them well.
+But experience after experience has shown that people who are willing to let go of what is familiar and move more boldly into what is possible have better relationships than those who hold onto what they think they already have or repeat patterns, strategies and methods that they are familiar with, even when the patterns, strategies and methods aren’t serving them well.

-If you’ve tried everything and done just about anything to try to make your relationship work, but only end up staring resistance in the face, you may want to ask yourself what I consider to be one of the most powerful questions you can ask: What are am I willing to let go for what is possible?
+If you’ve tried everything and done just about anything to try to make your relationship work but nothing seems to work, you may want to ask yourself what I consider to be one of the most powerful questions you can ask: What are am I willing to let go for what is possible?

 You don’t have to give up the relationship, just let go what’s bringing you more of what you don’t want.
 This will free you to create something new and better.